banditcpp/bandit/docs/runningtests.md

                            info, spec
-  --no-color,              Suppress colors in output --formatter=<formatter>, Select error formatter: default, vs --skip=<substring>,      skip all 'describe' and 'it' containing substring --only=<substring>,      only run 'describe' and 'it' containing substring --break-on-failure,      stop test run on first failing test --dry-run,               don't run tests, just list progress.Use to list
+  --no-color,              Suppress colors in output --formatter=<formatter>, Select error formatter: default, vs --skip=<substring>,      Skip all 'describe' and 'it' containing substring --only=<substring>,      Run only 'describe' and 'it' containing substring --break-on-failure,      Stop test run on first failing test --dry-run,               Skip all tests.
+Use to list available tests
-                           available tests
 ```

 ## Running a subset of the tests